 The Balbirooroo Community Wetlands border the commercial centre, and include a lagoon and walking trails.

 Balnarring Beach holds the award for the “Cleanest Beach in Victoria” from the Keep Australia Beautiful committee.

-Freshly brewed coffee is a must-have for weekends away and the Mornington Peninsula’s coffee haunts are second to none.
-Here are just a few to check out when you head down to this beautiful part of the world.
+Freshly brewed coffee is a must-have for weekends.
+Here are just a few places to check out when you are this beautiful part of the world.

-Great spot to chill out for breakfast with excellent coffee and eggs and free Wi-Fi as well.
-Outdoor seating available.
+A great spot to chill out for breakfast with excellent coffee and vegan options available.
+An outdoor seating area under the trees is also available.

 What to do